Read-The-Question/rtq-review/README.md

 The workspace uses Node `24.19.0` and pnpm `10.15.1`.

-The three maintained Next.js reviewers resolve a sibling `../rtq-content` checkout from this workspace root.
+The four maintained Next.js reviewers resolve a sibling `../rtq-content` checkout from this workspace root.
 For a different layout, set `RTQ_CONTENT_ROOT` to the whole `rtq-content` Git root.
 Absolute values are accepted; relative values are resolved from this `rtq-review` workspace, not